 - The bass player was the only band member not involved in Aya Hirano's career-derailing sex scandal (and subsequently the only band member not fired), though he reportedly had to deal with some sexual harrassment.

-- School of Rock: The bass player has few spoken lines, and is the only one who doesn't get an end-credit solo (at least in the final cut).
+- School of Rock: Bass player Katie has few spoken lines, and is the only one who doesn't get an end-credit solo (at least in the final cut; Jack Black would later let her perform a solo in the reunion concert).
 The movie's only named bassists are unsympathetic acquaintances of the main character.

 - Scott Pilgrim vs. The World: In the film, Scott and one of the evil exes engage in a "bass battle," which is treated as a self-evident gag scene.

 - Michael Cera seems to have a thing for this, playing the role of loser bassist again in Nick and Norah's Infinite Playlist.

 - In That Thing You Do!, the bass player of the Wonders doesn't even have a name.
 His character is listed as "T.B.
 Player," and when he disappears during the band's trip to Los Angeles, nobody really cares; they replace him with a studio musician.

 - Val from Josie And The Pussy Cats is constantly pushed to the sidelines.
 According to DVD commentary, it's because she's the bass player.

 - This joke: A couple is going to a marriage therapist.
 But his efforts seem to be useless, since the husband and the wife aren't even willing to talk with each other anymore.
 Then, he grabs the bass which happens to be around (don't ask), starts playing - and while he's playing, the couple suddenly starts communicating.
 Afterwards, they thank him: "You saved our marriage!
 But what was the bass for?"

 He answers: "I play in a band as a hobby, and I know from experience: Everyone is talking during the bass solo!"